Kolumnist/Material-Detection/README.md

 Create device for Servo and Sensor.
 Send their data to VOne, create graphs to analyze data.

-Add VONE Library to sketch
+Add VONE Library to sketch and change the IDs of the respective servo and sensor variable.